Beechwood-Cypress Area Drainage System Improvement

 - Stormwater Management (Lead)

 The primary study area is within Falls of the Neuse Road, Quail Ridge Road, Doubles Court, and Marsh Creek.
-Where Marsh Creek meets the drain system there is a total drainage area of 42 acres.
-The upper limits of the Beechwood-Cypress project area has numerous homes that are experiencing yard, garage, and basement flooding due to a poor design or, in some cases, there is no drainage system in place.
-Residents are using sump pumps to prevent their basements from flooding and to divert surface flow from the upstream watershed.
+There is a total drainage area of 42 acres where Marsh Creek meets the drainage system.
+The upper portion of the Beechwood-Cypress project area has numerous homes that are experiencing yard, garage, and basement flooding due to a poor design or, in some cases, there is no drainage system in place.
+Residents are using sump pumps to prevent their basements from flooding and to redirect stormwater flow from the upstream watershed.

-The recommended drainage improvements involve installing a new drainage system along Beechwood Drive to reduce flooding and divert flow away from homes that are flooding.
+The recommended drainage improvements involve installing a new drainage system along Beechwood Drive to reduce flooding and redirect flow away from homes that are flooding.